Director of Southern Studies

 Chris Grant, Associate Professor of Political Science (PhD, Georgia, 2000): Dr. Grant studies state politics and policy with a special emphasis on the South and Georgia in particular.
 In 2003 he authored a history of the Georgia General Assembly entitled Our Arc of Constancy that the Georgia Humanities Council distributed in schools and libraries across the state.
 He has also published several research articles on political behavior in the American South.
 His most recent research comparatively examines race and voting trends in several southern cities.
 He was a Fulbright Scholar to Moldova in 2006 and also served on the Washington staff of U.S. Senator Max Cleland in 2000.

 Matt Harper, Assistant Professor of History and Africana Studies (PhD, UNC Chapel Hill, 2009): Dr. Harper studies slavery and emancipation in the Atlantic World, with an emphasis on black religion and politics.
-He is the author of The End of Days: African American Religion and Politics in the Age of Emancipation, forthcoming from UNC Press.
+He is the author of The End of Days: African American Religion and Politics in the Age of Emancipation.
 His next project turns to the Baptist War, a massive slave uprising led by a black Baptist preacher in Jamaica in 1831-32.

 Andrew Silver, Page Morton Hunter Professor of English (PhD, Emory, 1997): Dr Silver studies 19th-century American Literature, southern literature, religion and literature, drama, and Russian literature.
 He has written two plays, Combustible/Burn and The Disciples, and he is the author of Minstrelsy and Murder: The Crisis of Southern Humor, 1830-1930.
 He was selected as Georgia's Professor of the Year for 2003.